With Immersive Content

 Browsable (or flippable) PDFs are an improved version of plain PDFs.
 However, they still lack interactive capabilities like mobile-responsiveness and pop-up forms that modern-day readers want to see in their content.

 Sometimes, valuable content assets such as annual reports, white papers, sales brochures, catalogs, etc. — many of which take tremendous effort to produce — are put into a PDF for users to either download them from a website or receive them as an email attachment.
 Persisting with PDFs can result in unintentionally excluding a large number of potential leads, which doesn’t do justice to critical communication assets.
-On the other hand, modern marketers focus on taking all audience segments into account and gathering as much data and insights as possible in order to optimize their collateral.
+On the other hand, modern marketers focus on taking all audience segments into account and gathering as much data and insights as possible in order to optimise their collateral.

 Here are the 6 most significant PDF drawbacks: